-Claston Brown is an Information Systems Auditor/Consultant with over 7 years experience in IT Audit, Information Security and Data Analysis.
+Claston Brown is a CISA, CRISC Certified Information Systems Auditor/Consultant with over 7 years experience in IT Audit, Information Security and Data Analysis.
 His experience covers a wide range of industries including Banking & Finance, Insurance, Telecommunication and Manufacturing.
 It is with the wealth of knowledge he provides a holistic and unique perspective of the Information Systems Audit and Security landscape.

 Let's keep the conversation going.